 The lockdown has been 6 weeks, the Second World War lasted for 6 years.”

 By no means, does his words mean to belittle the pandemic and what we’re all facing.
-But it does make us think, makes me think, about how bad we really have it in comparison to the struggles our ancestors faced.
-Right now, I’m feeling quite blessed to have the luxuries I do.
-I have more now than those before me ever did, and if the lockdown were to continue on, I’d be more than happy to adjust accordingly.
-If those before me could go with much less, so can I.
+But it does make us think, well makes me think, about how bad we really have it in comparison to the struggles our ancestors faced.
+Right now, I’m feeling quite blessed to have the luxuries that I do.
+I have more now than those before me ever did, and if they could go with much less, then so can I.

 Love and kindness, Nerissa x